Darxo/Hardened/README.md

 - Adorned Knights now only bring 1 Squire (down from 2)
 - Noble Parties can now only have up to 30% melee backliner (down from 40%) and up to 25% ranged backliner (down from 30%)
 - Brigand Camps can now have at most 35% ranged units (down from 40%)
+- Brigand Frontline can now have at most 40% Fast and 40% Tough Brigands (down from 50% both)
 - Nomad Parties up to a resource value of 450 now spawn less elite units than before and they spawn more elite troops than before past 450 resources
 - **Brigand Elites** (**Master Archer**, **Hedge Knights** and **Swordmaster**) now require 400 mininum resources to be able to appear (up from 320).
 Up to 15% of an army can be filled by them (up from 10%)
 - **Men at Arms** are now more common in late game noble armies